abusayeedakash/abusayeedakash/README.md

 # Hi, I'm Abu Sayeed Akash
 ### 📍Web Designer
 # 🎯About Me
-I am a web designer.
-WordPress, E-commerce, and SEO Expert.
-I have Completed over 10+ Projects for various clients.
+I am a Web Designer.
+I help people build a Simple and Professional E-commerce and Roofing Service website to grow their Business 3X times.
 I have many years of experience designing websites, and I know what you are looking for in a website design.
-Your new website will be responsive, optimized for SEO, and built with WordPress so that it is easy to maintain.
+Your New or redesigned website will be responsive, optimized for SEO, and built with WordPress so that it is easy to maintain.

 # 👨‍💻Skill
 ✅ HTML5 / CSS3 </br>